The Best Performing Stocks in History

 (NASDAQ: MO)

 The parent company of Marlboro, spun off from Philip Morris International (NYSE:PM), has had similar success to Coca-Cola.
-Marlboro is by far the most popular cigarette brand in the world: having sold 472 trillion cigarettes last year, compared with its main competitor, Lucky Strike (owned by British American Tobacco) who sold 107 trillion.
-In the U.S alone, Marlboro sales are greater than those of the most prominent competitor brands combined.
+Marlboro is by far the most popular cigarette brand in the world having sold 68,801 million units, 8.8% less than in 2022.
+In the U.S. alone, Marlboro sales are greater than those of the most prominent competitor brands combined.

 This has been the best stock on the market over the past 50 years (if we include reinvested dividends).
 A dollar invested in Altria in 1968 would've turned into $6,638 by 2015; with dividends reinvested, this amounts to a mere 663,700% of total return, or 20.6% annually.
 The addictive nature of tobacco has made Altria so profitable that even despite dwindling smoking rates, the company has continued to grow by raising its prices.